auanasgheps/snapraid-aio-script/README.md

 	- Enable or disable scrub job.
 	- Delayed option, disabled by default.
 Run scrub only after a number of script executions, e.g. every 7 times.
 If you don't want to scrub your array every time, this one is for you.
 	- Data to be scrubbed - by default 5% older than 10 days.
 - Pre-hashing - enabled by default.
 Mitigate the lack of ECC memory, reading data twice to avoid silent read errors.
+- Force zero size sync -  disabled by default.
+Forces the operation of syncing a file with zero size that before was not.
 - Snapraid Status - shows the status of the array, disabled by default.
 - SMART Log - enabled by default.
 A SnapRAID report for disks health status.
 - Verbosity option - disabled by default.
 When enabled, includes the TOUCH and DIFF commands output.
 Please note email will be huge and mostly unreadable.
+- SnapRAID Log retention - disabled by default (log is overriden every run)
+	- Detailed output retention for each run
+	- You can choose the amount of days and the path, by default set to the user home
 - Healthchecks.io, Telegram and Discord integration
 	- If you don't read your emails every day, this is a great one for you, since you can be quickly informed if things go wrong.
   	- The script will report to Healthchecks.io, Telegram and Discord when is started and when is completed.
 If there's a failure it's included as well.